TPODAvia/Voice-Assistant/readme.md

 - Replace the absolute path to relative path
 - Update the ReadMe workflow
-- Modify the AudioReaction to the n class classification
+- Modify the AudioReaction to the n class classification (DONE)
 - Modyfy th UI and fix the UI bugs
-- Add the classification to the main runner
+- Add the classification to the main runner (DONE)
-- Add icon script to run the Voice Assistanse
 - Write the paper for this project